Skip to main content

 student working on a computer

-We are currently collecting data with 7th-, 8th-, and 9th-graders in the cross-sectional phase of our study.
-For more information on phase 1 and phase 2 of our study, see the “About” page.
+This past spring, we completed collecting data with 7th-, 8th-, and 9th-graders in the cross-sectional phase of our study.
+This fall, we are collecting data with 6th graders in the longitudinal phase of our study.
+For more information about Phase 1 and Phase 2 of our study, see the “About” page.